Becoming a Marriage and Family Therapist

 What Does it Take to Become a Marriage and Family Therapist?

-Before embarking on a Master’s in Marital and Family Therapy, there are some key skills, as well as some academic and work experience requirements, that you’ll need to have first.
+Before embarking on a Master’s in Marital and Family Therapy, there are some key skills and family therapy education, as well as some academic and work experience requirements, that you’ll need to have first.

 Browse our website for more information on our Master’s in Marital and Family Therapy degree.

 Key Skills for Handling Conflict

 Usually, a therapist will see the same couple or family for anywhere from two months to one year, so you will become very involved in your clients’ lives.
 Here are some skills that a professional counselor should have in order to be prepared to handle interpersonal conflict:

 - Good at listening and creating a safe space enabling others to open up